UNITY & C#

 }

-Why 1023?
+Why do we group a maximum of 1023 mesh per batch?
 Unity can only process 1023 instances per DrawMeshInstanced call.
 By batching our instances in groups of 1023, we work around this constraint while still achieving great performance.

-The magic happens in the matrices array, where each Matrix4x4 contains the position, rotation, and scale of an individual instance.
-This information is passed to the GPU in batches, allowing it to efficiently render thousands of objects with minimal overhead.
+The real magic happens in the matrices array, where each Matrix4x4 contains the position, rotation, and scale of each individual instance.
+This information is passed to the GPU in batches, allowing it to efficiently render thousands of objects with minimal overhead, looking just like any object rendered on the CPU.

-Now we need a way of using this class.
-Let’s code a simple tester script:
+We need a way of using this class set’s code a simple test script:

 using UnityEngine;